jowie1508/46755_REM/README.md

 ## Documentation and Explanations

-Each julia script contains documented code, trying to make reading it easy and accessible.
+Each task contains a seperate README and each julia script contains documented code, trying to make reading it easy and accessible.
 As for the interpretation of the results, please refer to the written report.